 As one of the fastest growing global languages, Arabic is spoken by over four hundred million people around the world.
 At Delbarton, students of Arabic learn to read, write, and speak the language through virtual video exchanges with peers schools in the Middle East and an optional Global Delbarton trip to Jordan, Palestine, and Israel.
 Many continue their studies in college and discover that in addition to opening their minds, the Arabic language also opens many doors.

 Delbarton’s version of “Shark Tank” is a hands-on class that builds entrepreneurs by applying student creativity and problem solving skills to real world product solutions.
 Students work in teams to develop prototypes, design business and marketing plans, and bring innovations to market through website design, advertising, and sales.
 Throughout the year, alumni entrepreneurs visit to offer students feedback on everything from setting up an e-commerce company and testing product validation methods to researching intellectual property rights and creating partnership agreements.
 Past products include the Wallet of the Future, the Powder Pill electrolyte performance system, and Table Rock -- the must-have accessory for restaurants.

-All Delbarton, freshmen participate in yearlong, independent research culminating in their Freshman Project, an inquiry-based intellectual adventure allowing each young man to explore a non-traditional area of personal interest.
+At Delbarton, freshmen are invited to participate voluntarily in yearlong independent research culminating in a Freshman Project, an inquiry-based intellectual adventure allowing our young men to explore a non-traditional area of personal interest.
 Using a digital delivery platform, diverse technology tools, and guided portfolio assessments, Freshman Projects are delivered in live presentations to a faculty panel in the spring.
-Past projects include every area imaginable -- from building a doghouse for Ben (Delbarton’s mastiff-lab mascot) and designing a Delbarton iPhone App to launching an annual 5-K fundraiser and creating an herb and vegetable garden.
+Past projects include every area imaginable -- from building a doghouse for Ben (Delbarton’s mastiff-lab mascot) and designing a Delbarton iPhone App to launching an annual 5-K fundraiser and installing a campus herb and vegetable garden.